rcdb-admin/test-repo/README.md

-# will delete this and this
+# will delete this and this and this

 ## Requirements